Toi gold mine

 The Toi gold mine (土肥鉱山, also 土肥金山, Toi kinzan) was an important gold mine during the Edo period in Japan, located within what is now part of the city of Izu, Shizuoka Prefecture in the middle of the Izu Peninsula.
 It remained in operation to the mid-twentieth century.

 History

 Small-scale gold mining is said to have started at Toi around 1370 during the period of the Ashikaga shogunate.
 The gold mine was operated on a large scale from the time of Tokugawa Ieyasu in the late 16th century.
-Several mines were open in 1577, but Tokugawa Ieyasu endeavored to their development from 1601.
+Several mines were open in 1577, but Tokugawa Ieyasu expanded production from 1601.
 He put the exploitation of the mine under the responsibility of a Kinzan Bugyō selected from the Ōkubo clan.